 Corrected 2/3/2021 at 10:54 a.m.: A previous version of the story used numbers from a Lockheed Martin news release issued on Dec.
 28, 2020, which erroneously stated the number of F-35s delivered in 2020.
 The correct figure, as disclosed by Lockheed in its filings to the Securities and Exchange Commission, is 120 jets.

-WASHINGTON — Lockheed Martin delivered 123 F-35s to the U.S. military and international customers in 2020, missing its initial 141-aircraft goal for the year but meeting its revised target, the company announced Monday.
+WASHINGTON — Lockheed Martin delivered 120 F-35s to the U.S. military and international customers in 2020, missing its initial 141-aircraft goal for the year, the company announced.

 The COVID-19 pandemic proved itself to be a formidable challenge to Lockheed’s main F-35 production line in Fort Worth, Texas, as well as its network of suppliers across the globe.
 As early as April, Lockheed executives sounded the alarm about potential supply chain disruptions that threatened to slow down F-35 production.

 In May, the company announced it would be 18 to 24 jets short of the 141 F-35s scheduled for delivery in 2020.
-By fall it had set a new delivery target of 121 aircraft.
+By fall, officials stated they expected Lockheed to deliver a total of 121 aircraft.